Cornerstone-CICCC/web-2-midterm-project-iki789/README_INTRO.md

 ## Welcome to Koki's Anime!

-Discover, explore, and immerse yourself in the captivating world of anime at **Koki’s Anime**, your ultimate hub for anime movies and series.
+Explore the world of anime with **Koki’s Anime**, your go-to site for movies and series.

-At Koki’s Anime, we pull rich, up-to-date data from **TMDb (The Movie Database)** to provide you with detailed information about your favorite shows and movies.
-From anime classics to the latest releases, you’ll find synopses, ratings, and more, all powered by TMDb’s reliable and comprehensive database.
+At Koki’s Anime, we pull rich, up-to-date data from **TMDb (The Movie Database)** to provide you with detailed information about trending and favorite shows and movies.
+From anime classics to the latest releases, you’ll find story-plots, ratings, and more, all powered by TMDb’s reliable and comprehensive database.

 Start exploring today and let Koki’s Anime connect you to the magic of anime storytelling!